sayakchat/sales_data_ingestion/docs/architecture.md

 The analytics layer is denormalised enough for BI performance while preserving transaction-level drill-through.
 This is useful in executive reporting where numbers are frequently challenged by country or unit leaders.

-## Why this distinguishes a Lead Data Engineer

-A junior portfolio often shows simple file ingestion.
-This project shows the problems that happen in real enterprise platforms: reposts, late-arriving corrections, cancelled/returned lines, global metadata-driven ingestion, cost-aware analytics, and source-controlled deployments.

 ## Added ingestion patterns